JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 `inst/interface_mixing_rules_test.py`.

 ```
-python3 src/tests/pypeline_tests/run_all.py            # run everything, in parallel
+python3 src/tests/pypeline_tests/run_all.py            # default categories, in parallel
 python3 src/tests/pypeline_tests/run_all.py -j 4        # cap parallelism at 4 workers
 python3 src/tests/pypeline_tests/run_all.py --category native_sim
+python3 src/tests/pypeline_tests/run_all.py --category known_issues   # opt-in, see below
 ```

-These scripts replace the old `run_all.sh`: each test gets its own tmp output directory (`common.py`'s `make_tmp_root()`/`run_test()`), tests run in parallel via a thread pool (default worker count = `cpu_count() // 2`), and all paths are resolved relative to the repository root (`common.REPO_ROOT`) rather than hardcoded — the suite runs unmodified on any checkout.
-A summary table reports PASS/FAIL per test, with output directories of any failed test printed for inspection. `native_sim_tests.py`, `elab_tests.py`, and `synth_tests.py` can each also be run standalone.
+These scripts replace the old `run_all.sh`: each test gets its own tmp output directory (`common.py`'s `make_tmp_root()`/`run_test()`), tests run in parallel via a thread pool (default worker count = `cpu_count() // 2`) with a per-category default timeout, and all paths are resolved relative to the repository root (`common.REPO_ROOT`) rather than hardcoded — the suite runs unmodified on any checkout.
+A summary table reports PASS/FAIL/XFAIL/XPASS/SKIP/TIMEOUT per test, with output directories of any failed test printed for inspection. `known_issues_tests.py` (expected-to-fail bug reproducers) is excluded from the default category set — see [pypeline_TESTS.md](pypeline_TESTS.md).
+Every category module can also be run standalone.